Ziggeo/ziggeo-wordpress-plugin/readme.txt

  1. Activate plugin
  1. Go to *Ziggeo Video* under Settings menu

-* That is it, your plugin is installed :)
+* That is it, your plugin is installed.

 == Frequently asked questions ==